spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that:
-* The shipment method you have configured is used for the express checkout payment request:
-  * Add several products to the cart and proceed to the express checkout flow.
+1. Add several products to cart and proceed to the express checkout flow.
-  * Use the express checkout widget to place an order shown on the cart page.
+2. Use the express checkout widget to place an order shown on the cart page.
-  * After the confirmation, you will be redirected to the order confirmation page.
+3. Confirm the order, which opens the order confirmation page.
-  * Check that the shipment method you have configured is used for the express checkout payment request.
+  Make sure the shipment methods you've configured to be used by default was applied to the order.

 {% endinfo_block %}